Hazel R. O'Leary: Secretary of Energy

 O'Leary also pushed to end nuclear testing in the United States.
 Her efforts resulted in Clinton signing a test ban on nuclear testing, a ban that other nations joined.
-Early in her tenure as secretary, O'Leary met with whistle-blowers who said they faced harassment for raising legitimate health and safety issues within the Department of Energy.
+Early in her tenure as secretary, O'Leary met with whistle-blowers who said they faced harassment for raising legitimate health and safety issues within the DOE.
 She announced a "zero tolerance" policy, prohibiting retaliation against whistle-blowers at nuclear plants.

 O'Leary repeatedly faced criticism during her tenure.
-The department allocated $43,500 to a Washington firm to identify unfriendly media outlets.
-White House Press Secretary Michael D. McCurry called the project "unacceptable."
+The DOE allocated $43,500 to a Washington firm to identify unfriendly media outlets, which White House Press Secretary Michael D. McCurry called "unacceptable."
 O'Leary claimed the allocation was made without her direct knowledge and defended the research as an attempt to study the efficacy of the department's messaging.
 A Government Accountability Office audit of travel criticized her for traveling too frequently and spending excessively on accommodations.
 She apologized to Congressional committees in 1996 for spending that exceeded limits on the funds appropriated to the agency for travel.

 O'Leary resigned from her position effective January 20, 1997, explaining she did not wish to stay in the job more than four years.
 In 1997, Johnny Chung, a Democratic political donor, claimed that O'Leary had met with Chinese oil officials after he gave $25,000 to O'Leary's favorite charity, Africare, in 1995.
 In August of that year, Attorney General Janet Reno reviewed Chung's allegations to decide whether to appoint a special prosecutor to investigate O'Leary.
 Reno determined there was "no evidence" of wrongdoing by O'Leary and no basis for a further investigation.
 Some observers, including a lawyer for the Government Accountability Project, saw some fault in O'Leary's conduct but also saw racism and sexism in the way she was treated.

 Post-government

 After leaving the Clinton administration, O'Leary once again served as president of O'Leary & Associates, her consulting firm.
 She also sat on the board of the environmental engineering firm ICF Kaiser International.
-In 2000 she became president and chief operating officer of an investment banking firm, Blaylock & Partners.
+In 2000, she became president and chief operating officer of an investment banking firm, Blaylock & Partners.
 She left that firm in 2002.

 Fisk University president

 On July 13, 2004, O'Leary was selected and began work as president of her undergraduate alma mater, Fisk University, a historically black college in Nashville, Tennessee.
 She was officially installed as the university's 14th president on October 6, 2005.
 Before O'Leary's tenure, the university had tried unsuccessfully to increase its enrollment and experienced financial problems.
-In 2008 Fisk had an enrollment of 770 students and 264 faculty and staff members.
+In 2008, Fisk had an enrollment of 770 students and 264 faculty and staff members.